Skip to main content

 When reporting concerns about an employee's behavior, the reporting party should include the specific behavior that is concerning, when and where it was observed, any other persons who observed or experienced the behavior, any documentation or digital evidence of the behavior, any known circumstances in that person's life, and any incidents that may have already occurred, whether previously reported or not.

-Section V: Responding to Workplace Violence
+Section IV: Responding to Workplace Violence

 Responding to an incident or threat of workplace violence is a multi-phased process that must be focused first on the safety of those directly involved and the greater campus community, then shifting to ensuring a prompt and effective investigation and resolution, followed by examination of the response to identify any opportunities for improvements in the plan.
 Our response procedures reflect our commitment to maintaining a workplace where safety is paramount, fostering a culture of cooperation, trust, and well-being for all.